abitofhelp/functional/docs/formal/software_design_specification.md

 ### 5.2 Error Propagation

 Errors propagate automatically through `And_Then` chains:
-1. First `Err` short-circuits the chain
+1. First `Error` short-circuits the chain
 2. Original error preserved (or enriched via `With_Context`)
 3. `Recover` or `Recover_With` can intercept and handle